astefan1/forecastBF/README.md

 * __sim_stoppingFutility_Analyze.R__ reproduces the stacked barplot figures presented in the manuscript
 * __sim_stoppingFutility_Plot-StoppingScenarios.R__ reproduces the panels in the figure depicting the stopping scenarios in the manuscript
 * __tryout_sim_stoppingFutility_HighFutility.R__ contains an exploratory analysis where the futility stopping threshold is increased.
 Analysis was conducted mainly as a validity check for the results of `sim_stoppingFutility_Analyze.R`.
+* __sim_stoppingFutility_AppendixRun.R__ contains script to run additional simulations of the futility stopping design presented in the online appendix

 *Bayesian Sequential Max-N Design (no futility stopping)*
 * __sim_seq_Run.R__ contains a script to run the design analyses for the Bayesian sequential Max-N design based on the [`BFDA` R-package](https://github.com/nicebread/BFDA)
 * __sim_seq_Analyze.R__ contains a script to reproduce the stacked barplot figure presented in the manuscript for the sequential max-N design
 * __sim_both_Analyze.R__ reproduces the comparison of expected sample sizes for the futility stopping and the regular sequential Max-N design

+:file_folder: __appendix__

+Scripts to reproduce the plots in the online appendix.
+The simulation results themselves can be reproduced using the script __sim_stoppingFutility_AppendixRun.R__ in the "applications" folder.

+* __sim_stoppingFutility_differentPrior_plot.R__ Contains plotting functions for the simulation condition with the informed prior
+* __sim_stoppingFutility_highthreshold_plot.R__ Contains plotting functions for the simulation condition with the higher futility threshold
+* __sim_stoppingFutility_smallN_plot.R__ Contains plotting functions for the simulation condition with smaller max-N

 ## General Remarks